HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 <div class="stu-note">

-<b><i>Provider Access API bulk data guidance in this version of the IG is draft only.
+<b><i>PPayer-to-Payer API bulk data guidance in this version of the IG is draft only.
 It has not appeared in ballot and
 has not been fully tested.</i></b>
 </div>